deanblackborough/transmute-coffee/README.md

 ### Costs to Expect

-What does it cost to raise a child in the UK?

-Costs to Expect is a long-term project, my wife and I are tracking the expenses to raise our child to adulthood, 18.
+Costs to Expect is a service focused on tracking and forecasting expenses.

 #### Costs to Expect API

 The open RESTful API for the Costs to Expect service.

+#### Costs to Expect App

+The App is the commercial offering of Costs to Expect.
+The App makes tracking and forecasting expenses and costs simple as well as acting as a friendly interface to the API.

 #### Costs to Expect Website

-Costs to Expect is a long-term project; my wife and I are tracking the expenses to raise our children to adulthood, 18.
+Costs to Expect is a long-term social project; my wife and I are tracking the expenses to raise our children to adulthood, 18.

 #### Costs to Expect Web app

-Prototype for the iOS app, testing different designs, seeing which is the best fit for my wife.
+Prototype for the iOS Ppp and App, testing different designs, seeing which is the best fit for my wife.

 ### Holiday Expenses